Guest Blog Post by Brandon Dyksterhouse, former Head Coach US Women’s Ski Team

 What if I told you that I could make each run in gates significantly more valuable and expedite your athlete’s improvement?
 Until recently, it has been incredibly challenging to quantify change.
 Sure, most teams have an optical timer, but that doesn’t allow an athlete or a coach to see the granularity required to make data-driven change.

 What do I mean by data-driven change?
 Coaches often give technical or tactical instruction with the hopes of positively impacting the total run time.
 In the sport of alpine ski racing, our objective is clear, the fastest athlete from start to finish wins.
 What is not so clear is how to implement change based on snow conditions, course set, changes in terrain, and line variations.
-Thankfully, new technology is giving coaches and athletes an unprecedented insight into the metrics that actually make an athlete faster.
+Thankfully, new technology such as alpine ski timing system is giving coaches and athletes an unprecedented insight into the metrics that actually make an athlete faster.

 Protern.io is the culmination of years of testing with the world’s elite resulting in the most comprehensive analysis tool on the market.
 I used to fancy myself as one of the most tech-savvy coaches on the circuit, often spending countless hours analyzing every turn of every run in search of that hidden hundredth of a second.